-- After you think the class has accomplished that particular pattern, change the groups around so they get a chance to do every pattern.
+- After you think the class has accomplished that particular pattern, change the groups around, so they get a chance to make every pattern.

 - Let students make up their own patterns and tempos to express excitement, solitude, and sadness.

 Assessment: The lesson can be assessed by listening.
-Also the students can assess themselves and their group and others.
-Teacher can guide a class discussion about how the experience could be different or better.
+Also, the students can assess themselves and their group and others.
+The teacher can guide a class discussion about how the experience could be different or better.